FPGA prototyping

 Field-programmable gate array prototyping (FPGA prototyping), also referred to as FPGA-based prototyping, ASIC prototyping or system-on-chip (SoC) prototyping, is the method to prototype system-on-chip and application-specific integrated circuit designs on FPGAs for hardware verification and early software development.

-Verification methods for hardware design as well as early software and firmware co-design have become mainstream.
-Prototyping SoC and ASIC designs with one or more FPGAs and electronic design automation (EDA) software has become a good method to do this.
+Verification methods for hardware design as well as early software and firmware co-design have become interesting common, as SoC and ASIC designs can be evaluated with FPGAs and electronic design automation (EDA) software.